 Wright believes that, instead of accepting full partnership, “China became far more antagonistic and assertive on the world stage.”

-It expanded its claims in the South China Sea, engaged in a major spat with Google over Internet freedom, played an obstructionist role at the climate change negotiations in Copenhagen, regularly and openly criticized US leadership, and, sought to water down sanctions against Iran’s nuclear program at the UN Security Council.
+It expanded its claims in the South China Sea, engaged in a major spat with Google over Internet freedom, played an obstructionist role at the climate change negotiations in Copenhagen, regularly and openly criticized American leadership, and, sought to water down sanctions against Iran’s nuclear program at the UN Security Council.

 Some in Washington are now supposed to believe that Beijing is expecting the end of American ascendancy and recognizing an opportunity for China to take advantage.